LAStools/LAStools/bin/lasheight_README.txt

 -do_not_store_in_user_data           : do not modify the user_data field at all -skip_files                          : skip (instead of the default copy) files that have an insufficient number of ground points
 -remain_buffered                     : write buffer points to output when using '-buffered 25' on-the-fly buffering
--ilay                                : apply all LASlayers found in corresponding *.lay file on read -ilay 3                              : apply first three LASlayers found in corresponding *.lay file on read -ilaydir E:\my_layers                : look for corresponding *.lay file in directory E:\my_layers
+-dont_remove_empty_files             : do not remove files that have zero points remaining from disk -ilay                                : apply all LASlayers found in corresponding *.lay file on read -ilay 3                              : apply first three LASlayers found in corresponding *.lay file on read -ilaydir E:\my_layers                : look for corresponding *.lay file in directory E:\my_layers